usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/windows.rst

 Once the Golden Image is created, you will need to save it to the proper location and follow the steps described Storing Golden Images on the NAS.
 To store the golden images (all profiles in one language) you will need about 40Gb of disk space on the UForge NAS.

-To create an new Golden Image, you will need to:
+To create a new Golden Image, you will need to:

 	1. Ensure the following two partitions exist.
 These partitions are created by default during a standard Windows installation.
 There must be no other partitions.